tarantool/doc/doc/reference/reference_lua/net_box.rst

         If both parameters are omitted, then the response is a list of existing trigger functions.

-        Details about trigger characteristics are in the :ref:`triggers <triggers-box_triggers>` section.
+        Find the detailed information about triggers in the :ref:`triggers <triggers-box_triggers>` section.